CMMC 2.0: What You Need to Know About the Latest 2024 Updates

 Will CMMC Replace NIST 800-171?

-Is FedRAMP required for CMMC?
+Is FedRAMP Required for CMMC?

-NIST SP 800-171 (released in 2013, revised in 2022 & 2024) outlines cybersecurity measures to protect Controlled Unclassified Information.
+NIST SP 800-171 (released in 2013, revised in 2022 & 2024) outlines cybersecurity requirements necessary to protect Controlled Unclassified Information (CUI).
 CMMC 2.0 verifies adherence to NIST 800-171A Rev2.

 DFARS 7012 (released in 2017) has two critical components: